MathThyMod/GP_emu_UQSA/README.md

 ```
 import gp_emu_uqsa.noise_fit as gn

-gn.noisefit("config-data", "config-noise", stopat=20, olhcmult=100)
+gn.noisefit("config-data", "config-noise", stopat=20, olhcmult=100, samples=200)
 ```
 where ```config-data``` and ```config-noise``` are config files for emulators which will fit the data (i.e. fitting the inputs and outputs of a simulation) and the noise (i.e. fitting the inputs and the estimated noise) respectively.
 These config files (and the corresponding beliefs, inputs, and outputs files) are no different than the files used to build emulators - they should simply be adjusted to help fit the data and the noise.
 The optional argument ```stopat``` specifies how many attempts at fitting should be made (this is an iterative method that improves with each fit and should converge, though it may oscillate around a best fit).
 The optional argument ```olhcmult``` is multiplied by the number of inputs dimensions to give a oLHC desgin size.
 This design is used to choose input values for which the estimated noise is calculated, so that these inputs and noise values can be saved to file (using an oLHC design keeps this function scalable in the dimensions of the inputs).
+The optional argument ```samples``` is how many samples are used for estimating the most likely heteroscedastic noise.

 See the provided [noise fitting example](noise_fitting_example) for more information.
 It may be useful to try different transformations of the data, for example by adding a mean function (which can be fitted easily) to the data outputs (this is useful for if the mean of the data is zero or constant, since the GP won't fit this very well) or by warping the inputs (if the lengthscale of variation changes significantly across the unwarped inputs, then warping the inputs can be useful so that the lengthscale of variation of the function with respect to the warped inputs is more constant).